rampal-punia/yolov8-streamlit-detection-tracking/README.md

 ## Usage

-Run the app with the following command: streamlit run app.py The app should open in a new browser window.
-Upload an image by clicking on the "Upload Image" button.
+- Run the app with the following command: `streamlit run app.py`
+- The app should open in a new browser window.
-If no image is uploaded, the default image with its objects-detected image will be displayed on the main page in two columns.
+- The default image with its objects-detected image is displayed on the main page.
+- Select a source. **Currently only image source(more features to follow)**.
+Upload an image by clicking on the "Browse files" button.
-Use the slider to adjust the confidence threshold for the model.
+- Use the slider to adjust the confidence threshold for the model.
-Click the "Detect Objects" button to run the object detection algorithm on the uploaded image with the selected confidence threshold.
+- Click the "Detect Objects" button to run the object detection algorithm on the uploaded image with the selected confidence threshold.
-The resulting image with objects detected will be displayed on the page.
-Click the "Download Image" button to download the image.
+- The resulting image with objects detected will be displayed on the page.
+Click the "Download Image" button to download the image.("If save image to download" is selected)

 ## Acknowledgements

-This app is based on the YOLOv8 object detection algorithm, developed by (<https://github.com/username/repo>).
-The app uses the Streamlit library for the user interface.
+This app is based on the YOLOv8(<https://github.com/ultralytics/ultralytics>) object detection algorithm.
+The app uses the Streamlit(<https://github.com/streamlit/streamlit>) library for the user interface.